ustc-fmh/ecc_pipe/README.md

 -   **3** - The input file for CReSIL is fq but not fq.gz.

 ## Citation
-Please cite the following article if you use eccDNA_pipe in your research
+Please cite the following article if you use eccDNA-pipe in your research
 > xxxx

 ## License and Copyright